Hyperbolic Fuzzy C-Means with Adaptive Weight-based Filtering for Efficient Clustering

-We have applied HypeFCM on $6$ synthetic datasets.
-Performances are presented in Table \ref{tab:synth_1}.
+We carried out experiments on $6$ synthetic datasets and $12$ real-world datasets.
+Performances on some of them are presented in Table \ref{tab:dataset} and the rest of them in the appendix.
 Our HypeFCM algorithm underscores almost all contenders in terms of ARI and NMI.
-The Average Rank in Table \ref{tab:synth_1} is just the average of the ranks of ARI, and NMI values obtained from the executions of each method for $15$ times, all initialized with the same seeding at a time.
-We calculate the $p$-values from the Wilcoxon signed-rank test \cite{wilcoxon} for the methods compared to HypeFCM and represent them in a table in the supplementary document.
-Smaller $p$-values ($\leq 0.05$) indicate a statistically significant difference between the performances of the corresponding algorithm and HypeFCM, denoted by $^\dagger$ or else if there is no statistically significant difference, denoted by $^\approx$.
+We have demonstrated the t-SNE visualization \cite{tsne} of HypeFCM in Figure \ref{fig:real-hfcm} for two real-world datasets, Glass, and Wisconsin Breast Cancer.
+The Average Rank in Table \ref{tab:dataset} is just the average of the ranks of ARI and NMI values obtained from the executions of each method for $15$ times, all initialized with the same seeding at a time.
+We calculate the $p$-values from the Wilcoxon signed-rank test \cite{wilcoxon} for the methods compared to HypeFCM and represent them in a table in the appendix.
+Smaller $p$-values ($\leq 0.05$) indicate a statistically significant difference between the performances of the corresponding algorithm and HypeFCM, denoted by $^\dagger$ or else $^\approx$ denotes there is no statistically significant difference.